 High Winds – Aim for more mast bend, you can apply some mast ram at this stage to help bring back the top seam shape, allowing for more back stay tension.

-3. Side Stay & Boom Vang Settings sheet out all the way for down wind sail setting.
+3. Side Stay & Boom Vang Settings: sheet out all the way for down wind sail setting.
 Hold the boat by its keel (mast pointing toward the ground) and look down the leech of the main sail, sighting a straight line between the end of the boom to the tip of the mast.

-BOOM VANG - Adjust (tighten) your Boom Vang so the top main batten is in line or slightly below your imaginary sighted line b/w end of boom and tip of mast.
+BOOM VANG - Adjust (tighten) your Boom Vang so the top main batten is in line or slightly below your imaginary sighted line between the end of boom and tip of mast.
 Flip your boom over to check that the leech on other gybe matches perfectly with your initial side (highly unlikely) and your new imaginary sighted line.

 Light and High winds – Aim for the top batten to be approx 20-50mm down from your imaginary line.

 Medium Winds - Aim for the top batten to be right on your imaginary line.